 Hôtel Sofitel Angkor Phokeethra Golf & Spa Resort A top-notch international place.
 Many tours, including AMA Waterways, will use this hotel during their pre- or post-cruise visits to Angkor Wat.
 (We booked elsewhere, but enjoyed a nice cup of coffee here the morning we joined the AMA Waterways group.)

 AMA Waterways Riches of the Mekong Yes one of the reasons we visited Siem Reap at this time was that we were embarking on this cruise.
-Worthwhile.
-Details will follow soon.
+Read about our experience on the Mekong, from Siem Reap to Saigon, here.

 The moral of the story: Read up, stay local, and utilize your Exodus Tailormade Adventures guide.